What’s it all about?

 For house price information please visit the sold data tab.

 Culture: Chiswick House and its landscaped gardens are open to the public, as is the one time home of William Hogarth, the 18th century artist and satirist whose Chiswick country retreat was a world away from the seedy side of London life he’s famous for depicting.
 There’s a lively comedy scene and the Headliners Comedy Club at The George IV pub is popular with locals on Friday and Saturday nights.
 Children and adults alike love the classes at Chiswick Theatre Arts, while those who prefer to stay in the audience make for the Tabard Theatre.
+Sipsmith also have a gin distillery on Cranbrook Road and host tours and tasting sessions regularly.

 Outdoors: There’s plenty to interest sporty types with tennis courts, golf course, playing fields and rowing clubs all close by.
 Dukes Meadows Golf and Tennis is a local favourite.
+For local gyms, there is The Hogarth Club and Virgin Active Chiswick Riverside.

 - Walking into Fosters’ Bookshop is like taking a step back in time.
 Based in the oldest shop on Chiswick High Road, the family run business specialises in old and rare texts, as well as illustrated children’s books.